IanHo2019/IanHo2019/README.md

 👋 Hi, I'm **Ian Ho** (Chinese: Zhuoyu He).

-:school: **Degree:** Master of Science in Econometrics and Quantitative Economics at [University of Wisconsin-Madison](https://www.wisc.edu/), USA.
+:school: **Degree:** MS in Econometrics and Quantitative Economics at [University of Wisconsin-Madison](https://www.wisc.edu/), USA.

 👀 **Personal Belief:**
   - Empirical analysts are photographers for documentary movies; theory/modeling researchers are directors of Korean romance dramas.
-  - There is only one hell on the Earth; that is, the world we are living in.
+  - There might be many gods, but only one hell on the Earth --- the world we are living in.
   - Nothing is perfect.

 :computer: **Skill Set:**